 Grand Mal Epilepsy, CPR, and Sudden Unexpected Death

 Large sticky purple blood clots inside the heart block the outflow of blood at the pulmonary valve.
 This causes continuous skipped heartbeats and stops blood flow into the lungs and brain, which is sudden thrombocardiac arrest.

-Physiology involves covariant processes that include respiration, circulation and metabolism.
+Physiology involves complex covariant processes that include respiration, circulation and metabolism.
 It will melt your brain if you think of everything at once.
 So take time and focus on one thing until it becomes familiar, and then look at something else.
 Gradually 'see' the whole picture, which is the Gestalt.

 Blood with impurities change the heart rhythm, pulmonary function, and cerebral cognition.
 Venous clots contain are a mixture of liquid glue, semisolid and solid thrombus.
 Solid clots in the heart cause skipped beats, while liquid glue (detritus) clogs up pulmonary alveoli, which causes wheezing, panic attacks, and rare anaphylactic suffocation.